Coaching and its alternatives

 We saw in a previous blog some good reasons to consider hiring a coach.
 But would there be any bad reasons ?
 When would other trades be more effective?
 Coaches, mentors, therapists, psychotherapists, trainers… the differences are sometimes blurred, but at the same time essential.

-Focusing on issues related to transition phases – professional reconversion, life transition – and the techniques of mental reinforcement to successfully reach these goals, I felt it would be useful to outline the various fields that can help them, depending on their current needs.
+Focusing on career development and the techniques to grow our Emotional Intelligence competencies in order to successfully reach our career goals, I felt it would be useful to outline the various fields that can help them, depending on their current needs.

 The coach